defiprime/defiprime1/collections/_posts/2019-04-01-assets-management-tools.md

 permalink: assets-management-tools
 h1title: Asset Management Tools
 pagetitle: Best Ethereum wallets and Asset Management Tools for DeFi
 metadescription: Best Ethereum wallets and Asset Management Tools for DeFi.
-Custodian services in DeFi it is wallets, apps, and dashboards for managing your cryptocurrencies and assets.
+Self-Custodian services in DeFi it is wallets, apps, and dashboards for managing your cryptocurrencies and assets.
 category: products
 og: /images/og-assets-management-tools.png
 cards: assets-management-tools